How to install tongue and groove ceiling?

 Source: Family Handyman

-Decide on the direction you want the boards to run, typically perpendicular to the ceiling joists for added support.
+Decide on the direction you want the boards to run, typically 12×12 tongue and groove ceiling joists for added support.
 Use a stud finder to locate the ceiling joists and mark them.
-This detailed planning ensures that your boards will be installed evenly and look professional.

 Ordering pine ceiling planks

-Choosing the right materials is key to a successful installation.
-Pine ceiling planks are popular due to their durability and aesthetic appeal.
-Start by calculating the total square footage of your ceiling, adding an extra 10% to account for waste and mistakes.
+As you know Pine ceiling planks are popular due to their lightweight, affordable, and simple to install.
+So, first, we calculate the total square footage of the ceiling and add an extra 10% to account for waste and mistakes.

-When selecting the planks, consider the grade of the wood; higher grades have fewer knots and imperfections, offering a more refined look.
+Before the selection of the planks, we saw the grade of the wood.
+Because higher grades have fewer knots and imperfections, offering a more refined look.
 Order planks in lengths that minimize waste and make installation easier.
-It’s always wise to order a few extra planks to cover any mistakes or future repairs.
+It’s always wise to order a few extra planks to cover any mistakes.

 Priming and painting wood ceiling planks